Gustavo-Brun/Next_Template/README.md

   Visit https://ui.shadcn.com/docs/dark-mode/next for more information.

+- **React Icons** — Include popular icons in your React projects easily using ES6 imports that allows you to include only the icons that your project is using.
+  For example, to use an icon from Material Design, your import would be:
+  `import { ICON_NAME } from 'react-icons/md'`.
+  After importing the icon, you can use it as a simple react component:
+  `<Icon_NAME />`.
+  Visit https://react-icons.github.io/react-icons/ to get access to the available icons.

 ### Settings Customization

 - **Visual Studio Code recommended extensions** — You can see the recommended extensions by going to .vscode/extensions.json.